notum-cz/strapi-plugin-content-versioning/README.md

 ✔️ We can help you develop custom STRAPI, web and mobile apps. <br>
 ✔️ With 100+ projects, open communication and great project management we have the tools to get your project across the finish line.<br>
-📅 If you want to discuss your Strapi project with our CEO book a meeting [Book a free 15min Calendly ](https://calendly.com/ondrej-janosik)
+📅 If you want to discuss your Strapi project with our CEO, book a meeting [Book a free 15min Calendly ](https://calendly.com/ondrej-janosik)

 ## Keywords